 We have looked at the rankings and weights that we give to keyword domains and some people have complained that we’re giving a little too much weight for keywords in domains.
 And so we have been thinking about adjusting that mix a little bit and sort of turning the knob down within the algorithm so that given two different domains, it wouldn’t necessarily help you as much to have a domain with a bunch of keywords in it.

-The patent provides a little more context surrounding the issue, describing the use of keywords in a domain as an effort to “trick” a search engine.
+The patent provides a little more context surrounding the issue, describing the use of keywords in a domain, or an exact match domain, as an effort to “trick” a search engine.
 From the video, it sounds like Matt empathizes a little more these days with site owners who are tempted to include keywords in domain names to help their sites become more visible in search results.
 Here’s the language from the patent on the problem that it attempts to solve:

 In other situations, a company may attempt to “trick” the search engine into listing the company’s web site more highly.
-For example, if the search engine gives greater weight in ranking results to words used in the domain name associated with web sites, a company may attempt to trick the search engine into ranking the company’s listing more highly by including desirable search terms in the domain name associated with the company’s listing.
+For example, if the search engine gives greater weight in ranking results to words used in the domain name associated with web sites, a company may attempt to trick the search engine into ranking the company’s listing more highly by including desirable search terms in exact match domain names associated with the company’s listing.